Crime in Malaysia: Drug trafficking

 Drug trafficking is a problem, heroin being the primarily used drug.
-The maximum penalty for drug trafficking is up to death, a measure which was introduced during the 1980s to combat drug offenses, and was highlighted following the 1986 execution of Kevin John Barlow and Brian Geoffrey Chambers.
+The maximum penalty for drug trafficking is up to death, a measure which was introduced during the 1980s to combat drug offenses.
+Under Prime Minister Mahathir Mohamad’s administration, Malaysia intensified its anti-drug policies, launching the 1983 Anti-Drug Campaign and implementing strict enforcement measures, including mandatory death sentences and rehabilitation programs.
+The crackdown was further highlighted by the 1986 execution of Kevin John Barlow and Brian Geoffrey Chambers.
+In 1990, The Washington Post described Malaysia as "the worst place in the world to get caught with a pound of marijuana", highlighting its strict drug laws and mandatory death penalty for possession of large quantities.

 Crime against tourists

 Violent crime against foreign tourists is less frequent in Malaysia; however, pickpocketing and burglaries are common criminal activities directed against foreigners.
 Other types of non-violent crime include credit card fraud and motor vehicle theft; there is a high rate of credit card fraud.
 Scams are a problem in Kuala Lumpur which involve card games and purchase of gold jewellery.

+However, in the early 2010s, Malaysian society was rocked by several high-profile murders of tourists.
+In May 2011, a French tourist Stephanie Foray was murdered by a Malaysian shopkeeper in Tioman Island, and the perpetrator Asni Omar was convicted of her murder and sentenced to death in July 2014, but it was commuted to 36 years in prison in 2024.
+In August 2014, a fishmonger Zulkipli Abdullah brutally attacked and murdered two British medical students on a work placement in Kuching, Sarawak.
+Zulkipli was found guilty and sentenced to death in March 2015 for the double murder.

 Corruption

 In the 2021 Corruption Perceptions Index by Transparency International, Malaysia had a corruption score of 48 out of 100; Malaysia was ranked 62nd worldwide, similar to Jordan and Cuba, and 3rd in Southeast Asia, behind Singapore (1st in SE Asia, 4th worldwide) and Brunei (2nd in SE Asia, 35th worldwide), and ahead of Vietnam (4th in SE Asia, 87th worldwide), Indonesia (4th in SE Asia, 96th worldwide), Thailand (5th in SE Asia, 110th worldwide) and lastly the Philippines (6th in SE Asia, 117th worldwide).

 Transparency International list Malaysia's key corruption challenges as: